ZacheryJohnson/serverlooter/docs/game_design.md

 prevent the server from disconnecting the hacker.

 Scripts combine these algorithms into runnable programs that are used to hack servers.
-A script may consist of one or more algorithms.
+A script may consist of one or more algorithms, and these algorithms may be run in parallel or in series.
+The maximum parallelization of a script dictates the number of threads required to run it.
+For example, to run three algorithms concurrently, the server running the script must have at least three threads.

-Some scripts may be more powerful than others, and have costs associated with running them.
+A script cannot be run on a server with fewer threads than required.

-# First Time User Experience
+# Tutorial

 1. Landing screen shows a login page that autopopulates, presumably done by the player.
 A fictional server management UI loads, showing the players server